Fiction

 Entropy beckoned west.

-TheParty had maintained they could never have known allowing such unrestricted freedom to the financial market, medical services, education (basically everything) would create a new more virulent strain of viral–flu.
-Projecting their own guilt onto the paper wealth Systm seemed to be working until the Nws opened a filing cabinet of high ranking ministers expenses claim forms, and TheParty was over.
+TheParty had maintained, they could never have known that allowing such unrestricted freedom to the financial market, medical services, education (basically everything) would create a new, more virulent strain of viral–flu.
+Projecting their own guilt onto the paper wealth Systm seemed to be working until the Nws opened a filing cabinet of high-ranking minister’s expense claim forms, and just like that TheParty was over.
 Gone with a little pop, like a half–deflated balloon being nudged by a kitten’s paw.
-The debacle was only the decoy for the shadows to presume control over democracy by offering a solution and the solution was MYparty.
-The rebranding project had replaced the italicised ‘the’ with an uppercase ‘MY’ and removed the space between the words.
+The debacle was only a decoy for the shadows to presume control over democracy by offering a solution: MYparty.
+The rebranding project had replaced the italicised ‘the’ with an uppercase ‘my’ and ‘party’ was now lowercase.
 The design had been created by the same agency which worked on the previous ‘opposition’ party brand.
-Conceptually it represented the act of change, symbolising the myparty manifesto to work harder for the common good and to empower the people.
-The ‘MY’ suggested the end of change, the favoured illusory policy which democracy upheld.
+Conceptually it represented the act of change, symbolising the MYparty manifesto to work harder for the common good and to empower the people.
+For Hurbalin the switch to ‘my’ suggested the end of change, the favoured illusory policy which democracy upheld.

 Nws scrolled along the television screen.

-The rescue plan was already looking uncertain, and a repeated cascade of abusive sound–bites about the previous ministers filled the airwaves.
+The rescue plan was looking uncertain, and a repeated cascade of abusive sound–bites about the previous ministers filled the airwaves.
 Hurbalin muted the television and switched on subtitles; subtitles that were typed live as the programme was broadcast.
-The chancellor (or was it the typist) had put the decimal point inadvertently in the wrong place, triggering the sale of all the countries gold and property to sure up the economy of zero growth and within days the paper wealth Systm was worthless.
-MYparty response was simple: rally the country by asking it to spend its way out of a doomsday depression.
+The chancellor (or was it the typist) had put the decimal point inadvertently in the wrong place, triggering the sale of all the country’s gold and property to sure-up the economy of zero growth.
+Within days the paper wealth Systm was worthless.
+MYparty’s response was simple: rally the country by asking it to spend its way out of a doomsday depression.
 The result was another generation overcome by the cycle of an ever–expanding empire strategy.

 Nws provided the delusion that citizens had some kind of control over TheParty slash MYparty.
-Convincing everyone they were forever fighting their corner for democracy and freedom, while at the same time creating the Systm by which the plutocracy maintained control.
-Most of the people Hurbalin knew believed the Nws were guarding the sovereignty of the people during TheParty downfall and brief flirtation with the freedom which followed.
-Building and then breaking TheParty in the public’s eye was wholesome family entertainment.
+Nws repeated they were forever fighting the peoples’ corner for democracy and freedom, while at the same time creating the Systm by which control was maintained over them.
+Most of the people Hurbalin knew believed the Nws was guarding the sovereignty of the people during TheParty downfall and brief flirtation with the freedom which followed.
+Building and then breaking TheParty in the public eye was wholesome family entertainment.
 The movie played out continuously through the television and finally gave birth to the New World Order.
-The problem seemed to be politicians could no longer be the trusted custodian of democracy.
-The public’s reaction (according to the Nws) was democracy must be rescued from corruption.
+The problem: politicians could no longer be the trusted custodian of democracy.
+The public’s reaction (according to the Nws) was that: democracy must be rescued from corruption.

 The solution?